Muscle Building Pyramid Set Workouts

-Sometimes you have to shake things up to take your muscle-building routine to the next level.
+Sometimes you have to shake things up to take your muscle-building workout routine to the next level.
 One of our favourite tricks to work your muscles and get faster growth is to use pyramid sets.
-This has nothing to do with the ancient Egyptians.
+This has nothing to do with the ancient Egyptians or even a pyramid workout.
 It’s about increasing the weight that you lift with each set of an exercise while reducing the number of reps.

 The purpose of this is to exhaust your muscle fibres, maximising growth potential and making them bigger, fast.
-There’s no such thing as a ‘slightly activated’ muscle fibre – they are either engaged completely or not at all.
 By taking the muscle through an increasing range of weight while decreasing reps, you target each category of fibres in turn, completely exhausting the whole muscle.

-Doing a whole workout of pyramid sets would take a long time and could be counter-productive, overtraining the muscles and sending the body into a destructive metabolism.
+Doing a whole workout of pyramid sets would take a long time and could be counter-productive, overtraining the muscles.
 Instead, strategically inserting pyramid sets into a workout will give you all the benefits of this technique in a manageable way.

 The four-week pyramid plan here is divided into a chest, arms and shoulders workout, a back and core workout and finally a legs and abs workout.
 The low weight or bodyweight exercises in the workouts will also target any stray muscle fibres to promote growth across the whole muscle – a technique known as post-exhaustion.